uniteeio/dotnet-core-phone-verification/README.md

 }
 ```

-This method will verified the provided code regarding the provided phone number.
+This method will verify the provided code according to the provided phone number.